BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Stroll down the narrow streets and alleyways and discover a plethora of unique boutiques, stores, and charming cafes and restaurants.
 But it’s not just the shopping and dining that make the Old Town so special – it’s also the stunning old buildings that transport you back in time.

-Whether you’re exploring during the day or taking in the ambiance during the afternoon and evening, the Old Town is a must-visit spot in Zurich that’s sure to capture your heart.
-So, grab a cup of coffee and take a leisurely stroll through this magical part of the city.
+Whether you’re exploring during the day or taking in the ambiance during the afternoon and evening, the Old Town is a must-visit spot.

 Go to Fraumünster

-If you’re looking for a bit of culture and architecture during your visit to Zurich, make sure to add some of the city’s beautiful churches to your itinerary.
+If you’re looking for a bit of culture and architecture, make sure to add some of the city’s beautiful churches to your itinerary.
 Not only are they a great place to warm up during the winter months, but they also offer stunning and simple interiors that are sure to impress.

-One church that you absolutely can’t miss is the Fraumünster, one of Zurich’s most important religious sites.
+One must-see is the Fraumünster, one of Zurich’s most important religious sites.
 With its iconic golden clock face and distinctive greenish roof, it’s easy to spot from afar.
 And if you’re visiting during the holiday season, you’re in for a real treat!
 The church exudes a special festive atmosphere that’s sure to leave you feeling full of cheer.

 • In the winter months, it is open from 10 am to 5 pm, except for Sundays and holidays when it is only open after services.